sarthaktanwani/ecem202a_project/index.md

   ![ble-average-simulation-latency](https://user-images.githubusercontent.com/90207206/145736239-4808cfb0-591a-404b-b1c9-43c9a6f27510.png)

   Graph 3 shows the average completion time for each iteration of both the scenarios.
 Our rationale for latency variability of Scenario 2 remains the same as for WiFi.
 In contrast to WiFi simulations, however, there a much larger gap between the latency values of the two scenarios.
-We believe that this is the results of BLE itself, since we are limited to sending only 255-byte packets for the same amount of payload which is a considerable drop from 2048-byte packets in WiFi simulations.
+We believe that this is the result of BLE itself, since we are limited to sending only 255-byte packets for the same amount of payload which is a considerable drop from 2048-byte packets in WiFi simulations.

   ### Breakdown of end-to-latency

   ![ble-latency-breakdown](https://user-images.githubusercontent.com/90207206/145736404-37f1f2d8-7bba-4a6b-bde4-3a68cc6d5ceb.png)

-  From graph 4, we notice that network latency takes up a significant portion (almost 40%) of the the end-to-end latency in Scenario 1.
+  From graph 4, we notice that network latency takes up a significant portion (almost 40%) of the end-to-end latency in Scenario 1.
 This is much larger than the 5% network contribution in Scenario 2.

 ## Comparing WiFi and BLE